RMANJ’s Marlton practice has a new nurse practitioner: meet Hayley Eichlin

 She’s back.
 Hayley Eichlin, who spent two years working as a nurse practitioner at RMANJ’s Basking Ridge office in 2015, has returned to RMANJ.

-But this time, she’s landed in Marlton, where she’ll be working with lead doctors Daniel Kaser and Jason Franasiak at an exciting time: the expansion of the clinic to include a world class embryology lab with state of the art technology.
+But this time, she’s landed in Marlton, where she’ll be working with lead doctors Daniel Kaser and Jason Franasiak at an exciting time: the opening of a brand new fertility center complete with a world-class embryology lab.

-Eichlin started working at the Marlton office this week, and, in addition to doing morning monitoring, performing ultrasounds, saline sonograms, hysterosalpingograms (HSG), IUIs, and meeting with new patients, she will also be one of a small number of nurse practitioners in the area performing flexible hysteroscopies when the new clinic opens.
+Eichlin started working at RMANJ Marlton – previously located at the Elmwood Business Park – last summer.
+Her role is vital to the center’s clinical operations: in addition to doing morning monitoring, performing ultrasounds, saline sonograms, hysterosalpingograms (HSG), Intrauterine Inseminations (IUI), and meeting with new patients, she is also one of a small number of nurse practitioners in the area performing flexible hysteroscopies.

 With that type of enthusiasm, it’s no wonder Eichlin is back at RMANJ.